Aaron-Bopp/TIM/40_Evergreens/Your anxiety is telling you everything that could go wrong not what will go wrong.md

 #TO/EXPLORE/RESEARCH Is [[anxiety]] purely involuntary or can it come out of obsessiveness/[[OCD]]?

-[[Insecure material conditions increase cognitive load and reduces outcomes]] which is only made worse by the fact [[Your anxiety knows your insecurities better than you do]].
+[[Insecure material conditions increase cognitive load and reduce outcomes]] which is only made worse by the fact [[Your anxiety knows your insecurities better than you do]].

 ### <hr class="footnote"/>